ngasajr/ngasajr.github.io/CONTENT_CALENDAR.md

 # Content Calendar (Next 12 Weeks)

-Use this 12-week schedule as a repeatable quarterly cadence.
-Each week has a single, manageable deliverable that keeps your portfolio and blog active without overloading you.
+12-week schedule as a repeatable quarterly cadence.
+Each week has a single, manageable deliverable that keeps portfolio and blog active without overloading.

 ## Cadence
 - **Blog**: 1 post every 2–3 weeks (alternating short and medium-length posts).